How to Spend a Weekend in Los Angeles

 Hit the beach

 Los Angeles is famous for its kilometres of beaches, that range from way up past Point Dume in Malibu all the way down to Long Beach.
 But no place is more iconic than Venice Beach, known for its hippie vibe, Muscle Beach outdoor gymnasium, and jam-packed boardwalk, as well as the sophisticated dining and shopping on Abbot Kinney Boulevard that has sprung up as Venice has become a key part of the Silicon Beach revolution.
 For any tech buffs, it's also worth noting that Snapchat started here and Playa Vista and Marina del Rey are just a few miles south, where Google, Facebook, YouTube, IMAX, and numerous other tech companies have built custom-designed campuses.
+Fancy staying around here?
+Choose from one of our amazing homes like To The Beach, which is only two blocks away from the beach.

 Santa Monica is Venice's more sophisticated older sister, so expect to find an equally more sophisticated crowd (you'll fit right in during your weekend in Los Angeles).
 It's generally easy to find an empty beach here although not in the spots where there are surf breaks.
 In these areas, you can take a lesson or two and then go hang ten, but remember that the Pacific Ocean here never gets exactly warm, so plan to wear a wetsuit even in the summer.
 And remember that May Grey and June Gloom are very real at all SoCal beaches when the marine layer often keeps the clouds at the shoreline all day, so plan accordingly.